digital-asset/daml/docs/source/app-dev/bindings-java/index.rst

 Connecting to the ledger: LedgerClient
 ======================================

 Connections to the ledger are made by creating instance of classes that implement the interface ``LedgerClient``.
-The class ``DamlLedgerClient`` implements this interface, and is used to connect to a DA ledger.
+The class ``DamlLedgerClient`` implements this interface, and is used to connect to a DAML ledger.

 This class provides access to the ledgerId, and all clients that give access to the various ledger services, such as the active contract set, the transaction service, the time service, etc. This is described :ref:`below <ledger-api-java-binding-connecting>`.
 Consult the `JavaDoc for DamlLedgerClient <javadocs/com/daml/ledger/rxjava/DamlLedgerClient.html>`_ for full details.